What Is URL (Uniform Resource Identifier) Encoding?

 Reserved characters, on the other hand, are characters that may delimit the URI into sub-components: characters such as / # & and others.
 The following is the list of all reserved characters: ! # $ & ' ( ) * + , / : ; = ? @ [ ].

 We cannot use reserved character as-is, because this would create ambiguous URIs.
 For instance, consider URL http://example.com/foo#bar.
-Does this URL point to an anchor #bar inside resource /foo, or it points to a resource /foo#bar, that is, a resource whose name contains character #?
+Does this URL point to an anchor #bar inside resource /foo, or does it point to a resource /foo#bar, that is, a resource whose name contains character #?
 Without URL encoding it would be impossible to tell.

-We resolve such ambiguities by encoding reserved characters differently when used as data; when used as delimiters, we encode them as-is.
+We resolve such ambiguities by encoding reserved characters differently when used as data.
+When used as delimiters, we encode them as-is.

 Percent encoding

 To encode reserved characters, we use the percent-encoding scheme.
 In percent-encoding, each byte is encoded as a character triplet that consists of the percent character % followed by the two hexadecimal digits that represent the byte numeric value.
-For instance, %23 is the percent-encoding for the binary octet 00100011, which in US-ASCII, corresponds to the character #.
+For instance, %23 is the percent-encoding for the binary octet 00100011, which in US-ASCII corresponds to the character #.
 Strictly speaking, while the percent character (%) isn't reserved, it nonetheless serves as a special indicator for percent-encoded bytes (and therefore requires special handling).
 Simply put: it must also be percent-encoded (as %25).

 So with percent-encoding, we know that URL http://example.com/foo#bar points to an anchor bar inside resource /foo while http://example.com/foo%23bar points to resource /foo#bar where character # is encoded as %23.